Tapestry Web Application Development Outsourcing

-Tapestry annotations are handy feature to reduce code and write clear behavior.
+Tapestry annotations are a handy feature to reduce code and write clear behavior.
 We have frequently used Tapestry annotations in applications.
-Various annotations used consist of @Asset, @Bean, @InitialValue, @InjectObject,@InjectState, @Persist etc. These annotations not only control the way code should behave but also reduces LOC dramatically.
+Various annotations used to consist of @Asset, @Bean, @InitialValue, @InjectObject,@InjectState, @Persist etc. These annotations not only control the way code should behave but also reduces LOC dramatically.

 We have written many Tapestry custom services as standalone functionality that is usually not page-specific.
 These services are highly reusable code injected in many pages where needed.
 Along with writing totally new services wrapper services are also written on existing Tapestry services to customize their behavior e.g. writing wrapper to Tapestry Reset service to avoid it called directly by users.

-Various other libraries and framework have been utilized in our Tapestry development to ease development and provide rich feature to end users.
+Various other libraries and framework have been utilized in our Tapestry development to ease development and provide a rich feature to end users.
 This list includes Lucene for searching, POI used in reporting to access MS based file formats, JFreeChart, Log4J, XML Manipulation libraries, JS Calendar etc.

 Technosoft has extensive Tapestry Spring and Hibernate experience.
 Hibernate and Spring frameworks.
 We have also done automatic Hibernate model generation using HibernateTools plug-in.
 Code quality is our basic ingredient and we have enforced this using various eclipse based plug-ins like checkstyle, CPD, Jalopy and CAP.
 Strict JDK 1.5 features are followed like enhanced loops, annotations etc.

-Technosoft can provide technical consultancy, further R&D services, as well as help in developing Tapestry based solutions at very affordable price.
-We will be happy to work with you and save your IT team’s time on learning curve and development effort.
+Technosoft can provide technical consultancy, further R&D services, as well as help in developing Tapestry based solutions at a very affordable price.
+We will be happy to work with you and save your IT team’s time on the learning curve and development effort.

 Our dedicated teams of Microsoft and Sun Certified professionals are ready to help!

-If you are having trouble implementing a similar project, send email to email@example.com and in the subject line enter WSMXO and your mail will be automatically forwarded to the technology expert in this area.
+If you are having trouble implementing a similar project, send email to email@example.com and in the subject line enter, WSMXO and your mail will be automatically forwarded to the technology expert in this area.
 Or click here to submit your technical query to our support forum.
 We can review your code to make it operational or can stare you in the right direction.

-* Logo is trademark of IBM.
+* Logo is a trademark of IBM.